 When Pastor Stube arrived, Ascension was in the process of adding classrooms, a fellowship hall, and office space to the church building.
 Completed in 1990, this was the first addition that Ascension completed after the original building was constructed years earlier.
 During his tenure at Ascension, Pastor Stube saw the completion of three additional building projects:

 Since the beginning, establishing a Christian Day School was a major goal of the congregation.
 That dream was realized in March 1997 when the Voters Assembly approved a plan for the school.
 Ascension Lutheran School included kindergarten through grade 6 when it opened the following fall and added grades 7 and 8 during the next two years.
 Pastor Stube acted as the school’s first principal and remained closely associated with the school’s teaching activities throughout his ministry at Ascension.
 Today, Ascension Lutheran School offers Pre-K through grade 8.
+As Ascension's day school has grown, the congregation added four new classrooms and a gymnasium in 2000 and four more classrooms in 2017.

 A short time after he and his family joined Ascension, Rev. Dr. Gary Zieroth accepted a limited call to become assistance pastor in November 2016.
 At that time, Pastor Zieroth also served full-time as Assistant Professor of Pastoral Ministry and Missions, Dean of Students, and Director of Vicarage and Internship at Concordia Theological Seminary, Fort Wayne.
 In June 2021, Pastor Zieroth resigned his responsibilities at the seminary and accepted the call to become full-time Associate Pastor at Ascension.